anosillus/notebook.vim/README.md

   ### 3. change API name.
   If you install vimpyter at same time.
 Some trouble can be happen.
   ### 4. Multi Kernel support.
-  I will make my own python plugin and not depending ipynb-py-convert for [other kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)
+  I will make my own python plugin which doesn't depend on ipynb-py-convert for dealing with [other kernels ](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)
   ### 5. Syntastics Support
    The target is sql and R in python.
 I will use [context_filetype.vim](https://github.com/Shougo/context_filetype.vim)
   ### 6. Exceclution Support